 However, the Uber driver (who was driving a large SUV) tried to make a right turn from the lane to the left of the bike lane – which is NOT a legal turn lane.
 The cyclist had no time to avoid the driver, and subsequently collided into his vehicle, was thrown into the air and landed face-first onto the pavement.
 This was a very serious bike accident where she was hit by an Uber.

-As a result, she suffered extensive injuries, including numerous facial fractures, internal lacerations and bleeding, and a severe fracture in her arm that required two surgeries.
+As a result, she suffered extensive injuries, including numerous facial fractures, internal organ lacerations – including a lacerated spleen – and bleeding, and a severe fracture in her arm that required two surgeries.
 It took her many months of physical therapy and treatment to heal from the injuries she endured in the accident.

 Despite the Uber driver’s insurance company’s argument that the cyclist was at fault for the accident because she tried to “pass on the right,” San Francisco personal injury attorney Sally Morin filed suit in the case to prove that the accident was 100% the fault of the Uber driver, not the woman riding the bike hit by Uber.